plone/training/mosaic.rst

 Installation
 ------------

-We will use a Plone pre-configured Heroku instance.
+We will use a `Plone pre-configured Heroku instance <https://github.com/collective/training-sandbox>`_.

-.. todo:: put link here
+Once deployed, create a Plone site, and go to Plone control panel / Add-ons http://localhost:8080/Plone/prefs_install_products_form, and install Mosaic.

 .. only:: not presentation